uvamerstorfer/MFRpred/README.md

 4. File where plots from analysis of STA data will be saved to (as .png).
 5. File where plots from analysis of STB data will be saved to (as .png).

+### AnEn.py
+An Analogue Ensemble approach is done with

+    python AnEn.py

+---

 ## Installation